This information is for the lead contact at organisations involved in piloting the Jisc Digital discovery tool from January to May 2018.

 Users are protected by Jisc and Potentially with the following data statement.

 Potentially takes the protection of your data seriously.
-Your data will be shared with Jisc in an anonymized way, enabling Jisc to produce institutional reports with aggregated data only by area/role/subject discipline.
-With the exception of anonymized data sharing with Jisc, your data will not be shared with any third party organisation.
+Your data will be shared with Jisc in an anonymised way, enabling Jisc to produce institutional reports with aggregated data only by department/role/subject discipline.
+With the exception of anonymised data sharing with Jisc, your data will not be shared with any third party organisation.

 All personal and organisational details are held in compliance with the current data protection legislation, and are stored on servers within the EEA.
 We will keep your personal data for no longer than three years.
 You may instruct us to stop processing your details at any time by e-mailing email@example.com quoting your registered name and email address.

 Jisc’s general privacy notice can be found here.